 School Site Councils are the major part of the overall decision-making structure at each school.
 They are a very special group of people who are elected by their peers to represent the members of a school community.
 Their primary role is to guide the Single Plan for Student Achievement process to ensure that the needs of all students are specifically addressed in the School Site Plan.
 The School Site Plan is a living document that highlights the goals for the school and the programs and dollars that the school needs to turn these goals into a reality for students.

 School Site Councils are forums for shared governance.
 Recent research suggests that such shared decision-making, when done well, contributes to improved school culture and a strong professional community of educators.
 In addition, effective shared decision-making supports improved classroom practice and student learning.
 These results indicate that democratic structures like School Site Councils are integral to school success.

 The School Site Council:

 - Reviews the Single Plan for Student Achievement (SPSA) and monitors its implementation, periodically assessing its effectiveness and communicating its status to the community;

 - Approves and monitors the associated budget. (as consistent with EducationCode);

 - Takes actions as required by the laws of the State of California and the policies of the Norwalk - La Mirada Unified School District;

 - Establishes and communicates school-wide priorities for current school year

 - Identifies, develops and implements areas that strengthen the core programs

-- Maintains a web of communication between SSC, principal, parents, teachers, via
+- Maintains a web of communication between SSC, principal, parents, teachers, students, and community members

 - School Site Council Meetings are held monthly during the school year; the calendar of dates is established at the beginning of the year.
 Special meetings may be called by the chair as well.
 All regular and special meetings of SSC are open to the public at all times.